ocampco/old-holden-diy/docs/electrical/alternator.md

 - Easily found second hand (reconditioning recommended)
 - Voltage regulator is external and can be easily replaced
 - Reliable

+---

+## Upgrade

+### Aftermaket
+- Usually 100A, 120A, 140A
+- All use an internal voltage regulator
+- Internal voltage regulator may not be serviceable or have a replacement available if it does fail
+- Slightly cheaper than Bosch
+- Reports of failure even with more reputable aftermarket brands e.g. Aeroflow

 ### Bosch (BXH1231A)
 - 85A